 - a sales manager role with responsibility for a team of people.

-A move out of sales into a training and education or recruitment function is another possibility.
-Sales executives have the option to move into related career areas, such as advertising, marketing, more general commercial management or public relations (PR).
+A move out of sales into training and education, or recruitment, is another possibility.
+Sales executives also have the option to move into related career areas, such as advertising, marketing, more general commercial management or public relations (PR).